Following her passion

 “I was passionate about reading books and always enjoyed going to the library, so in 2014, I decided to enrol in the Diploma of Information and Library Studies with Open Polytechnic, who at the time was the only education provider in New Zealand to offer this course,” explains Amy.

 Amy soon developed an enthusiasm for what she was learning and knew right away she wanted to go on to do the degree.
-She completed the Bachelor of Arts (Information and Library Studies) in 2015.
+She completed the Bachelor of Arts (Information and Library Studies) in 2015, now called a Bachelor of Library and Information Studies.

 There’s not only a personal benefit for Amy in completing her library qualifications, her local community has benefitted too.

-“Studying the Bachelor of Arts (Information and Library Studies) has helped me with my voluntary work at my local community library, and allowed me to contribute ideas on how library processes could be improved,” says Amy.
+“Completing Information and Library Studies has helped me with my voluntary work at my local community library, and allowed me to contribute ideas on how library processes could be improved,” says Amy.

 Affordability and the value of the programmes Amy studied was a key factor in choosing to study with Open Polytechnic, New Zealand’s leading distance, and online education provider.